Skip to main content

 Should I carry survival gear in my car?

 Absolutely.
 A car-specific kit should include a paracord bracelet, emergency space blanket, water bottle, flashlight, first-aid supplies, jumper cables, and a phone charger.
-Car breakdowns in remote areas account for a significant number of survival situations.
-The HR8 3-pack at $9.99 is ideal — keep one on your wrist, one in your glove box, and one in your day pack.
+Car breakdowns in remote areas account for many survival situations each year.
+The <a href="/reviews/hr8-paracord-bracelet/">HR8</a> 3-pack is ideal at under ten dollars — keep one on your wrist, one in your glove box, and one in your day pack.

 Start Building Your Kit Today